libigl/libigl.github.io/docs/tutorial.md

 ### Heat Method for Fast Geodesic Distance Approximation

+!!! info
+    The content of this tutorial is available on the **dev** branch of the repository, and will be merged in the **master** branch the next version of libigl.

 In the [Exact Discrete Geodesic Distances](#exact-discrete-geodesic-distances) example above, geodesic distances are computed _exactly_.
 This is an expensive
 operation: $O(n²)$ for a mesh with $n$ edges.
 In 2013, Crane et al.